SmeysyaHromche/ML/cnn/README.md

 * *Shift invariant*/*space invariant* - if object on image shifted, after reprocessing and *sign map* will be shifted
 * CNNs use relatively *little pre-processing compared* to other image classification algorithms.
 This means that the network learns to optimize the filters (or kernels) *through automated learning*, whereas in traditional algorithms these filters are hand-engineered

+**Image**
+To exploit the two-dimensional structure of image data to create inductive biases, we can use four interrelated concepts: *hierarchy, locality, equivariance, and invariance*
+1 point : destruct image
+2 point : find edge on local part of image
+3 point in loop : climb the hierarchy for build and find more complex structures by past detected edges

 **Сonvolution layer**
 *Input* convolution layer processing (clear image):
 ```